osadalakmal/parakeet-dictation/README.md

 ## Permissions

 The app requires the following permissions:
-- Microphone access (to record your speech)
+- Microphone access (to record your speech).
+  Go to System Preferences → Security & Privacy → Privacy → Microphone and add your Terminal or the app.
-- Accessibility access (to simulate keyboard presses for pasting)
+- Accessibility access (to simulate keyboard presses for pasting).
+  Go to System Preferences → Security & Privacy → Privacy → Accessibility and add your Terminal or the app.

 ## Requirements